odea-project/qAlgorithms/report/report.md

 While currently only two methods exist, this makes the program easy to expand for the use of further parameters.
-Bins are organized in two different data structures: Bins that were newly created are added to a deque object that contains only Bins that require further subsetting (open Bins).
+Bins are organized in two different data structures: Bins that were newly created are added to a deque object that contains only Bins which require further subsetting (open Bins).
 The subsetting methods are applied to all bins sequentially, with every iteration following the user-specified order.
 If the last subsetting step does not change the bin, it is considered closed.
 For the present program, this means no significant gaps exist in the bin. and removing bins that can no longer be a subset (closed Bins) from the deque. (@gerrit: it should be mentioned, that closing a bin is based on the criteria: no significant gap in the data group is left.)
 Once a Bin is closed, it is added to a vector that contains all closed Bins.
 Once binning is complete, the DQSB is calculated for all bin members in all bins.